-For your information and consideration, I am transmitting a copy of the Department of the Attorney General's Annual Statewide Inventory and Report of Sexual Assault Evidence Collection Kits as required by section 844G-3, Hawaii Revised Statutes.
+For your information and consideration, I am transmitting a copy of the Department of the Attorney General's Report on the Annual Statewide Inventory and Report of Sexual Assault Evidence Collection Kits.
 In accordance with section 93-16, Hawaii Revised Statutes, I am also informing you that the report may be viewed electronically at http://ag.hawaii.gov/publications/reports/reports-to-the legislature/.